-I've been issued a challenge and I take it up.
-Ah, a quote from Harry Philo and an alleged challenge to my abilities to blawg around a quote.
-The only thing better would be to be climbing or sitting with a Manhattan at the edge of a lake listening as loons call out a tremolo.
+I've been issued a challenge and I gladly accept!
+Ah, a quote from Harry Philo and an alleged challenge to my abilities to "blawg" around a quote.
+The only thing better would be climbing or sitting with a Manhattan at the edge of a lake listening as loons call out a tremolo.

 Voices: Common Loon

 The Challenge: How Would I Blog Using This quote?

 "Trial lawyers must accept the challenge to resolve the contradictions in the system and move it forward to greater responsiveness not just to the needs of victims but to the needs of the society to avoid injury and death."